kubernetes-sigs/secrets-store-csi-driver/sample/ingress-controller-tls/README.md

 ingress-tls-csi                                  kubernetes.io/tls                     2      1m34s
 ```

-# Deploy an Ingress Resource Referencing the Secret created by the CSI driver
+# Deploy an Ingress Resource referencing the Secret created by the CSI driver

 > NOTE: The ingress resource references the Kubernetes secret `ingress-tls-csi` created by the CSI driver as a result of the app creation.